dtonhofer/prolog_code/unpacked/onepointfour_semver/README.md

 > Given a version number MAJOR.MINOR.PATCH, increment the:
 >
->     MAJOR version when you make incompatible API changes,
+> - MAJOR version when you make incompatible API changes,
->     MINOR version when you add functionality in a backwards compatible manner, and
+> - MINOR version when you add functionality in a backwards compatible manner, and
->     PATCH version when you make backwards compatible bug fixes.
+> - PATCH version when you make backwards compatible bug fixes.
 >
 >  Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

-The code runs in SWI-Prolog 8.3 _without_ using SWI-Prolog special features and thus should also run in other Prologs (although I haven't tested this), with the following possibly needed adaptation:

-SWI-Prolog prefers "lists of codes" (integer Unicode code points) when processing text via _Definite Clause Grammar_, as opposed to "lists of chars".
+The code runs in SWI-Prolog 8.3 _without_ using SWI-Prolog special features and thus should also run in other Prologs (although I haven't tested this), with the following possibly needed adaptation: SWI-Prolog prefers "lists of codes" (Unicode code points, i.e. integers) when processing text in _Definite Clause Grammar_, as opposed to "lists of chars".
 If your favorite Prolog prefers chars, slight changes may be needed.

 ## Contents